 - ShelfGenie: 115 locations in three years.
 An INC 500 company.

 - FastWrap USA: 63 franchisees in 18 months.
 From executive who originally worked at Line-X.

 - i9 Sports: Over 50 franchises in 2 years.
 Now has over nearly 130 locations serving 500 communities and 1 million registered users.

 - McAlister’s Deli: Over 300.
 Has been acquired by Roark Capital.

-- Hot Head Burritos: Now has 71 franchise units open, with 15 more in development.
+- Hot Head Burritos: Now has over 70 locations.
 Started a second concept, Rapid Fired Pizza, which has 28 units.